Solution | RFM Segmentation#

 ---|---|

-Takes in our prepared transactions dataset and aggregates the transaction data by customer per month.
-As a result, we get, for each month a customer made a transaction, the features that are used to apply our selected RFM scoring method.
-We do also filter our transactions based on a period of time but the period is much larger than the one defined by our selected dates filtering strategy. |
+Takes the prepared transactions dataset and aggregates the transaction data by customer per month.
+As a result, we get, for each month a customer made a transaction, the features that are used to apply the selected RFM scoring method.
+We also filter transactions based on a period of time, but the period is much larger than the one defined by the selected dates filtering strategy. |

-Leverages the RFM scoring information learned in the rfm_segmentation Flow zone and applies RFM segmentation to our customers on a larger period of time. |
+Leverages the RFM scoring information learned in the RFM Segmentation Flow zone and applies RFM segmentation to customers on a larger period of time. |

 Filters customer RFM data to focus only on the most recent RFM segments and customers present in those recent segments.
-From this subset of data, we can then identify customers NOT present in the most recently identified segments as inactive customers. |
+From this subset of data, we can then identify customers not present in the most recently identified segments as inactive customers. |

 Computes the average RFM score for each month of the propagation period for analysis in the dashboard of month-over-month changes. |

-Computes the transitions between RFM features (Recency, Frequency, Monetary) as well as the transitions between RFM segments before splitting the dataset into individual datasets per feature/segment so that we can analyze all transitions across multiple axes. |
+Computes the transitions between RFM features (recency, frequency, monetary value), as well as the transitions between RFM segments, before splitting the dataset into individual datasets per feature/segment so that you can analyze all transitions across multiple axes. |

 As mentioned in the Dataiku Application section of this article, it is possible to automate the Flow of this solution to be triggered based on new data, a specific time, etc. All of these trigger parameters can be tuned in the Scenarios menu of the project.
-Additionally, reporters can be created to send messages to Teams, Slack, email, etc. to keep our full organization informed.
+Additionally, reporters can be created to send messages to Teams, Slack, email, etc. to keep the full organization informed.
 These scenarios can also be run ad-hoc as needed.
 Full detail on the scenarios and project automation can be found in the wiki.

 Reproducing these Processes With Minimal Effort For Your Own Data#